All of the main web browsers for Windows (in no particular order)

 “Opera GX is a special version of the Opera browser built specifically to complement gaming.
 The browser includes unique features to help you get the most out of both gaming and browsing.”

 Opera GX comes with the usual things you associate with Opera, like built-in adblocker, access to extensions, and switchable wallpapers.
 However, you can also limit memory and CPU usage, use a free no-log unlimited VPN, access Twitch (and watch pop-out videos), chat on Facebook Messenger, WhatsApp, Telegram and VK from the sidebar, custom colorize your interface, install exclusive wallpapers, and get access to gaming deals and news.
 It will be interesting to see how developers and the community come together to help evolve this new concept browser.
 Opera GX is currently in Early Access.

 The latest Microsoft Edge browser is based on the open-source Chromium Engine, making it super compatible with browser extensions formerly only available for Google Chrome.
-Microsoft recently announced the availabilty of the new Ege browser for all supported versions of Windows and macOS.
-See more..
+Microsoft recently announced the availability of the new Ege browser for all supported versions of Windows and macOS.
+See more.

-Vivaldi have just released Vivaldi 2.1.
+Vivaldi has just released Vivaldi 2.11.
 The browser comes with a fresh new look, new themes, sync, resizable tab tiling, floating web panels and much more.

 I’ve always liked the simplistic style and fast page-loading performance of Opera.
 It was one of the first browsers with a built-in ad blocker, which was tried and tested for ages in Opera developer browser.
 This latest version of Opera is now said to be 38% faster than the latest Firefox Quantum.
 (Check out the clickable tabs, to go to the top or back to where you were on the page.)